Build an AI-Ready Data Foundation Without a Full-Time Engineer

 Document these standards in a shared Notion or Confluence page and review them quarterly.

 Step 6.
-Expose curated datasets to your AI layer
+Expose curated data to your AI layer

 With trustworthy data in place, give your AI copilots a clean interface: